python-poetry/poetry/docs/configuration.md

 When set, this configuration allows users to disallow the use of binary distribution format for all, none or specific packages.

-If both `installer.no-binary` and `installer.only-binary` configurations match a package, `installer.no-binary` takes precedence.

 | Configuration          | Description                                                |
 |------------------------|------------------------------------------------------------|
 | `:all:` or `true`      | Disallow binary distributions for all packages.            |
 | `:none:` or `false`    | Allow binary distributions for all packages.               |
 | `package[,package,..]` | Disallow binary distributions for specified packages only. |

+If both `installer.no-binary` and `installer.only-binary` are set, explicit package names will take precedence over `:all:`.

 {{% note %}}
 As with all configurations described here, this is a user specific configuration.
 This means that this